 It's easier to walk away from a relationship if two people live together instead of getting married.
 Financial responsibilities are one big difference.
 A couple living together have their own financial responsibilities and a shared account with money.
-A single person has his or her own credit rating96, credit cards, and loans, whereas a married couple usually share credit cards and loans, and their credit ratings go together.
+A single person has his or her own credit rating94, credit cards, and loans, whereas a married couple usually share credit cards and loans, and their credit ratings go together.
 Money matters play a significant role in relationships and may keep people together.
 Another difference between living together and being married is children.
 People who live together are less likely to have children.
 For that reason, they will find it easier to leave a relationship.
 In contrast, married people with children often stay together "for the kids' sake."
 Religion is another important matter.
 A couple will probably be condemned by their relatives for living together; married couples, in contrast, are more likely to have religion on their side.
 They usually have the same religious belief.
 If not, at least no one can say they are "living in sin."
 The influence of religion can do a lot to keep people together.
-Finally, legal97 matters also come into this discussion.
-Ending a marriage is a complicated process.
-Papers have to be filed; a divorce has to take place.
-Splitting up while living together is much easier: no papers, no divorce.
-Say what you will, there are more things than love keeping married people together.
-If you think staying together is good, you should get married.
+Finally, legal95 matters also come into this discussion.
+Ending a marriage is a

-95 jumbled adj.混乱的, 乱七八糟的
+93 jumbled adj.混乱的,乱七八糟的